Psychology and Homelessness

 Dr Kathryn Taylor

 I am a registered Clinical Psychologist with a special interest in homelessness.
-I hold a Doctor of Clinical Psychology degree from The University of Sydney (2006) and I am currently undertaking a PhD part-time at Swinburne University.
-My research considers trauma history and mental health among chronically homeless adults.
+I hold a Doctor of Clinical Psychology degree from The University of Sydney (2006) and a PhD in Health Sciences (Public Health) from Swinburne University (2023).
+My research focus is trauma history and mental health among adults experiencing homelessness.

-My current roles include providing psychological services for clients of Mission Australia through the Medicare Better Access initiative, and teaching psychology in the Faculty of Medicine and Health at The University of Sydney.
+My current roles include providing psychological services for clients of Mission Australia through the Medicare Better Access initiative and Psychological Access Plus program, and teaching psychology in the Faculty of Medicine and Health at The University of Sydney.

 I began the APS Interest Group on Psychology and Homelessness in 2018 with a view to connecting individuals concerned with the mental health needs of people experiencing homelessness.